Your journey to be a part of Singapore begins here with our highly customised case management

 Flexibility of Singapore Visa

-On the other hand,foreigners find themselves having a difficult time balloting for a slot in government schools and often have to enroll into an International School, which comes with exorbitant school fees.Subsidies and tuition grants will also be granted to a Singapore PR to study in local / private institutions.
+On the other hand, foreigners have difficulty balloting for a slot in government schools and often have to enrol on an International School, which comes with exorbitant school fees.
+Subsidies and tuition grants will also be granted to a Singapore PR to study in local or private institutions.

-Sponsorship of Long-Term Passes for Family members
+Sponsorship of Long-Term Visit Passes (LTVP) for Family members

 Government Pension